pinalikefruit/ethernaut/README.md

 > You can see all code explain

 ### Preventative Techniques
-> If you use any function for hide information like these modifier.
-Well, you can see aren't safe.
+> Checkout all the function you import always.
 ## License

 Distributed under the WTFPL License.
 See `LICENSE.txt` for more information.